Skip to Content

 Created in collaboration with Amir Now and Amanda Shea, the team behind the documentary BLACK: Narratives on Black Queer and Trans History,” this 50-page love note centers the voices, style, and leadership of Black Queer and Trans creatives shaping culture today.

-The print version features: Amanda Shea—cultural strategist, poet, producer, and queer style icon—graces the print edition.
+The print version features Amanda Shea on the cover—cultural strategist, poet, producer, and queer style icon.

 “Pride can’t just be celebration.
 It has to be strategy.
 This zine is both,” says Amir Dixon, Creative Director of the Zine.